Cartagena Travel Planning

 2 days:

 In 2 days you have enough time to visit the most famous sights and possibly museums in the historic center.
-The distances in the center are not big and there are many cafes and restaurants to make it a pleasant walk.
+The distances in the center are short and there are many cafes and restaurants to make it a pleasant walk.
 If you do a city tour with a guide on the first day, then you will immediately have a nice introduction to the city.
 You can then use the tips you get for the best places to eat and drink for the rest of your stay.
 On day 2 you can visit Castillo de San Felipe, stroll through the hip neighborhood of Getsemani, dance salsa at Club Havana or sign up for a chocolate or coffee workshop.

 3 days: